 The term ‘candy flipping’ is the street terminology for when someone takes a psychedelic like D-lysergic acid diethylamide (LSD), then 3 to 5 hours later 3,4-methylenedioxymethamphetamine (MDMA).
 LSD and MDMA are most likely the oldest form of candy flipping and have been known on the streets for decades.

-They began phase one clinical trial of their candy flipping experiment on the effects of LSD coinciding with MDMA, at the start of this year in January 2021, which is the first of this type of experiment.
+They began phase one clinical trial of their candy flipping experiment on the effects of LSDcoinciding with MDMA at the start of this year in January 2021, which is the first this type of experiment.

 The pharmaceutical company named MindMed is doing their research through Liechti Lab at the University of Basel.
 MindMed took 24 healthy subjects are given four separate sessions with four different doses over a year.
 The test subjects will be given 100 micrograms of LSD with an MDMA placebo, 100 milligrams of MDMA with an LSD placebo, or both drugs, or both placebos.
-The scientists will examine body temperature, heart rate, blood pressure, and the patient’s feelings with the combo of drugs they were given.
+The scientists will examine body temperature, heart rate, blood pressure, and feelings with the combo of drugs.

 The goal is to see if the MDMA effects can help take the edge off of the LSD trip.
 The researchers can find out if it is easier for a patient on an LSD trip to have a better trip by stacking MDMA on top of it.

-Their primary research is to look at the therapeutic benefits of combining LSD with MDMA to treat disorders like anxiety, depression, and post-traumatic stress disorder (PTSD).
+Their primary research looks at the therapeutic benefits of combining LSD with MDMA to treat anxiety, depression, and post-traumatic stress disorder (PTSD).

 In the 1950s, when LSD was being studied as to how it works in the brain and found it replicates serotonin, it is classified as a ‘serotonergic hallucinogen.’
-LSD has been studied for decades now for its therapeutic values for anxiety, depression, PTSD, it can induce a spiritual experience, and it has shown to be very useful for end-of-life treatment for people with life-threatening diseases.
+However, LSD has been studied for decades for its therapeutic values for anxiety, depression, PTSD.
+It can induce a spiritual experience.
+It has shown to be very useful for end-of-life treatment for people with life-threatening diseases.

 MDMA was given a breakthrough status through the FDA last year to treat PTSD, fast-tracking their research from the first stage skipping over the second stage into its third and final phase and is set for legalization next year.

-Candy flipping may seem like a simple concept, but when you bring physiology and neuroscience into the conversation, it gets a lot more complicated than that.
+Candy flipping may seem like a simple concept, but it gets a lot more complicated than that when you bring physiology and neuroscience into the conversation.
 The reason people feel a lot of happiness and love is because MDMA creates a love drug called oxytocin.

-MDMA also releases a lot of dopamine and serotonin in the brain, which activates those two types of receptors where it may desensitize them to a degree from such a massive release.
-LSD released both serotonin and dopamine as well, where doing multiple candy flipping sessions could develop serotonin syndrome, which can lead to many things like cold sweats to seizures.
+MDMA also releases dopamine and serotonin in the brain, which activates those two types of receptors to desensitize them to a degree from such a massive release.
+For example, LSD releases serotonin and dopamine, where doing multiple candy-flipping sessions could develop serotonin syndrome, leading to many things like cold sweats to seizures.